robmccormack89/rmcc-starter-theme/README.md

-Need npm or yarn & composer installed globally to install the packages.
+Need npm or yarn installed to install the packages.